di2260-workshop/di2260-workshop.github.io/submission.md

 # Poster session

-You will be provided with materials for attaching your printed posters to poster stands.
-The maximum poster size is A1 (but anything between A4-A1 is acceptable).
+You will be provided with materials for attaching your printed posters to poster stands. **The poster should be in A1 size** (but posters made from multiple A2-A4 sheets are also acceptable).
 During the session you should be available in vicinity of your poster stand.

 # Registration